ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 - **Name**: Ride
 - **Identifier**: `ride`

-Then create all Fields with the following information:
+Then create all fields with the following information:

 | Field type   | Name             | Identifier       |  Required | Searchable | Translatable |
 | ------------ | ---------------- | ---------------- | --------- | ---------- | ------------ |